adityaraj5200/Java-interview-QAs/Java interview questions.md

 * **Intermediate**: `filter()`, `map()`, `sorted()`, `distinct()`, `limit()`
 * **Terminal**: `collect()`, `forEach()`, `reduce()`, `count()`, `toList()`

-## Q. What are CompletableFuture? why and when to use them?
+## Q.35: What are CompletableFuture? why and when to use them?

 * **CompletableFuture** (Java 8) is an advanced implementation of `Future` used for asynchronous programming.
 * Unlike plain `Future`, it allows you to **manually complete tasks**, chain multiple async operations, and handle results/errors without blocking.